minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-kongs-in-cups.md

 If food dispensing toys are too easy for your dog, you can make some of them more difficult by combining them with other objects.

-First I put a small handfull of kibble in a plastic cup.
+First I put a small handful of kibble in a plastic cup.
 Then I put some kibble in the Kong Genius Leo toy and then I pushed the toy in the cup.

 It took Miki about four minutes to get all the kibble out.